 - The ITR forms applicable to individual taxpayers have been amended to require mandatory quoting of AADHAAR.
 Furthermore, ITR-5 and ITR- 7 forms have also been amended to capture AADHAR details of all the partners of a firm/limited liability partnership (LLP) and of settlor, trustees and beneficiaries of a trust/institution etc.

 Please note that mandatory reporting of AADHAAR number statutorily comes into effect from 1 July 2017.
 However, it is not clear whether AADHAAR reporting is also mandatory where the taxpayer files ITR before 1 July 2017.

-- Additionally, all the ITR forms also incorporate certain consequential modifications to give effect to the amendments made by the Finance Act, 2016 and Taxation Laws (Second Amendment) Act, 2016, which are effective from tax year 2016-17, such as reporting of details of dividend income exceeding INR 10 lacs liable to super rich dividend tax and details of unexplained credit or investment taxable at 60% plus applicable surcharge.
+- Additionally, all the ITR forms also incorporate certain consequential modifications to give effect to the amendments made by the check stub maker and Taxation Laws (Second Amendment) Act, 2016, which are effective from tax year 2016-17, such as reporting of details of dividend income exceeding INR 10 lacs liable to super rich dividend tax and details of unexplained credit or investment taxable at 60% plus applicable surcharge.

 - Other ITR specific changes are as follows:

 The overall changes to the ITR forms seems to resulting in a simplified and rationalized version of the ITR forms or we can term them as “Aam Aadmi ka ITR form”.